steungaro/ing-sw-2025-ungaro-sola-tavecchio-verrengia/README.md

 # Galaxy Trucker

-This project is a software implementation of the board game "Galaxy Trucker," developed for the Software Engineering Final Project course (Academic Year 2024-2025).
+This project is a software implementation of the board game "Galaxy Trucker", developed for the Software Engineering Final Project course (Academic Year 2024-2025).
 It includes a client-server architecture, adhering to the game's rules and specified technical requirements.